 Worries and fears are all part of normal child development.
-In my experience, anxiety can rule not only your child’s life, but it can rule your life as well.
-It’s sometimes hard for you to ascertain whether it’s a disorder and or just part of normal development.
+In my experience, anxiety can rule not only your child’s life but can also lead your life.
+It’s sometimes hard for you to ascertain whether it’s a disorder or just part of normal development.
 Let’s consider:

 Recognising Normal Fears versus Anxiety Disorder

-Fears and worries are a normal part of your child’s development.
-Most children are able to report having several fears at any given age.
-If the fear is not interfering with their daily life (e.g., sleep, school performance, social activities), or your family’s life, then most likely you will not need to bring your child to a health professional.
+Fears and worries are a regular part of your child’s development.
+Most children can report having several fears at any given age.
+If the fear is not interfering with their daily life (e.g., sleep, school performance, social activities) or your family’s life, you will most likely not need to bring your child to a health professional.

 Anxiety disorders occur when:

 - The intensity of the fear or worry is so high it starts to impact your child’s functioning and well-being.

 - It impacts school and family life.

 - The anxiety and level of worry are out of context with their developmental stage and age.

 Recognising “Normal Fears “

-Here is a list of really common fears within developmental ages and stages referenced from the Child Anxiety Network ( a great website on Anxiety)
+Here is a list of widespread fears within developmental ages and stages referenced from the Child Anxiety Network ( a great website on Anxiety)

-Notice the older your child is, the more real the fear ( this is not an exhaustive list and remember every child develops at a different rate)
+Notice the older your child is, the more accurate the fear ( this is not an exhaustive list and remember, every child develops at a different rate)

 BABIES/TODDLERS (ages 0-2 years) loud noises, strangers, separation from parents, large objects and toilets.